AAV13/NLP-Search-Engine/README.md

 * **Architectural Design:** I designed and implemented a sophisticated **Retriever-Reranker pipeline**, demonstrating an understanding of how to balance trade-offs between speed (TF-IDF) and semantic accuracy (Transformers).
 * **End-to-End NLP Workflow:** I handled the entire NLP pipeline: sourcing raw data, extensive text preprocessing, training a custom BPE tokenizer, building multiple complex indexes (sparse TF-IDF and dense FAISS), and developing the final application logic.
-* **Performance Optimization:** I identified and solved critical performance bottlenecks.
+* **Performance Optimization:** I identified and fixed performance bottlenecks.
 The initial 15-second search time was reduced to sub-second speeds by implementing a **FAISS** index.
 The multi-hour model indexing time was reduced to minutes by leveraging **GPU acceleration in a cloud environment (Google Colab)**.
-* **Problem Analysis:** I diagnosed and explained complex model behaviors, such as the semantic model's failure on OOV terms (`cyberpunk`), its anomalous but predictable results for gibberish queries and for empty queries.
+* **Problem Analysis:** I diagnosed and explained complex model behaviors, such as the semantic model's failure on OOV terms (`cyberpunk`), its weird but predictable results for gibberish queries and for empty queries.

 ---
 ## ⚙️ Getting Started